GluuFederation/docs-gg-prod/docs/source/installation.md

 Choose one of the following three options:

-1. Use `apt` to remove only the gluu-gateway package.
+1. Use `apt-get` to remove only the gluu-gateway package.
 Any dependencies installed at the same time, as well as configuration, will remain.

     ```
-    apt remove gluu-gateway
+    apt-get remove gluu-gateway
     ```

 1. If you want to also remove the configuration files (/etc/init.d/gluu-gateway and /opt/gluu-gateway/konga/config), use `purge`.
     ```
-    apt purge gluu-gateway
+    apt-get purge gluu-gateway
     ```

 1. Using the `--auto-remove` parameter will also remove the package dependencies (kong-community-edition, lua-cjson, nodejs, oxd-server, postgresql).

     ```
-    apt remove --auto-remove gluu-gateway
+    apt-get remove --auto-remove gluu-gateway
     ```